-Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20 percent to 80 percent since it opened 50 years ago.
-We're working to drive the overall survival rate for childhood cancer to 90 percent, and we won’t stop until no child dies from cancer.
+Treatments invented at St. Jude have helped push the overall childhood cancer survival rate from 20% to 80% since it opened more than 50 years ago.
+We're working to drive the overall survival rate for childhood cancer to 90% , and we won’t stop until no child dies from cancer.

 Brent is now done with treatment and returns to St. Jude for regular checkups.